Azanul/wuphf-dot-com/README.md

 - **Docker Compose:** Simplifies multi-container application development and testing.
 - **Kubernetes:** Manages containers in a production environment, automating deployment and scaling.

+*Could have used RabbitMQ as well, but wanted to use Kafka*

 ### Get Involved:

 If you're curious to explore the code, contribute, or simply relive the glory days of Wuphf.com, you're in the right place!